-STORYLINE - 17: TALL, FORGOTTEN, ALONE, Like A Dales Sentinel Amid The Tall Trees In The Lower Dale
+STORYLINE - 17: TALL, FORGOTTEN, ALONE, Like A Sentinel Amid The Tall Trees In The Lower Dale

 The lad was out of breath, having run hard all the way from the top end.
 He had almost fallen headlong down the steep hill that ran along Arkengarthdale, so great was the urgency, and banged on the office door.
 One of the clerks was told to see what the noise was about.